justinethier/hs-bindings-sipc/README.markdown

 Testing
 -------

 Example programs are provided to test message queues.
 Before using them you need to copy `data.txt` from the SIPC examples directory, and you need to create a file `sipc_mq_test`.
-The programs can then be executed in order: `MQCreator`, `MQSender`, `MQReader`, and finally `MQDestroyer`.
+The programs can then be executed in order:

+    $ MQCreator
+    $ MQReader &  # Either run in background or in another terminal
+    $ MQSender
+    $ MQDestroyer